tmtsoftware/csw/docs/src/main/MigrationTo2.0.0/prefix.md

   Component Name: imager.filterWheelAssembly

-Prefixes can be still be constructed using a String, but it must have a part at the beginning before the first dot that matches one of the valid TMT subsystems as specified in the Subsystem.scala.
+Prefixes can be still be constructed using a String, but it must have a part at the beginning before the first dot that matches one of the valid TMT subsystems as specified in the [Subsystem.scala](($github.base_url$/csw-prefix/shared/src/main/scala/csw/prefix/models/Subsystem.scala)).

 This change will have the following effects on your code:

 ## Component Creation

 ComponentInfo files now take a Prefix as a String instead of an ambiguous prefix and a component name.
 Similarly, Container configuration files also reference their components using Prefix instead of component name.

 For example, in CSW 1: